• About |

 After the procession, the city’s rowers, young and old, take to the water in a series of races, beginning on the Grand Canal and going to the Constitution Bridge and then reversing its course back to Ca’ Foscari.

 Most of these top festivals in Italy are free of charge, but some events require buying tickets.
 Many Italian festivals are based on historical events and can include processions with people dressed in period costumes, contests between neighborhoods of the town, flag throwers, food, and fireworks.
-Summer is the height of the festival season, as you travel in Italy, look for posters advertising a festa or sagra.
+Summer is the height of the festival season.
+As you travel in Italy, look for posters advertising a festa or sagra.

-ALSO READ: 8 Exciting Nightlife Hotspots In London
+8 Exciting Nightlife Hotspots In London

 ShareSendTweet